HemaDevaSagar35/GenderBiasAnalysis/README.md

 Training Sentiment model on IMDB
 ==================================
-1. Go to the directory GenderBiasAnalysis/TinyBERT/
+1. Change the working directory to GenderBiasAnalysis/TinyBERT/
 2. Fine tune bert on IMDB dataset using the following comamand

 ```bash